a416485164/a416485164.github.io/_posts/2019-4-16-RFID Hacking.md

 ***
 ## Main Content
-This paper discusses how to use simple modifications of commodity RFID tags to turn them into batteryless, wireless, low-cost sensorsBy suitably integrating a phototransistor or a thermistor into a commodity RFID tag, which can convert it into the light or temperature sensor.The author also propose and evaluate a new legacy-compatible tag reading protocol called Differential Minimum Response Threshold (DMRT) that is robust to the changes in the RF environment.
+This paper discusses how to use simple modifications of commodity RFID tags to turn them into batteryless, wireless, low-cost sensors.
+By suitably integrating a phototransistor or a thermistor into a commodity RFID tag, which can convert it into the light or temperature sensor.The author also propose and evaluate a new legacy-compatible tag reading protocol called Differential Minimum Response Threshold (DMRT) that is robust to the changes in the RF environment.

 ![](https://raw.githubusercontent.com/a416485164/a416485164.github.io/master/img/RFID3.jpg)

 Figure 4 shows the steps to modify an RFID tag.
 First remove the plastic cover on the tag to expose the antenna, which is a thin metallic strip on a plastic base.
 Next, cut away a small part of its antenna.
 Finally, place a sensor such as a phototransistor or a thermistor to replace the cut part and secure it on the tag using the clear plastic tape.

+***

 ## CHALLENGES AND DISCUSSION